botpress/readme/docs/Get Started/build.md

 By default, this field contains a detailed list of natural language instructions for your bot.
 You can modify these, or start from scratch with your own instructions.

-For now, let's just tell your bot its name.
+For now, let's just tell your bot its name and give it a simple task.
 Erase everything in the **Instructions** section, and enter "You are Teddy, a helpful bot.
 You can answer any questions the user has about dogs".

 <Image align="center" src="https://files.readme.io/3633e59b4ed734f438aaad77371f09c14d71f1eb9cc67f82016c7a8c6b3f49c7-Screenshot_2025-03-19_at_10.56.26_AM.png" />